muratk3n/thirdwave/en/README.md

 ---

-I realized there are some gems about "policy vs crass pollster" angle in George Stepahanapopopolloolololopopopooloopopous book All Too Human.
+I realized there are some gems about "policy vs crass pollster" angle in George Stepahanapopopolloolololooloopopous book *All Too Human*.
 See the fights against the rabid pollster Dick Morris.

 ---